-The Rumi Darwaza is a historical heritage situated in Lucknow, Uttar Pradesh.
-It was built in the era of Nawab Asaf-Ud-daula in 17th century.
+The Rumi Darwaza is a historical heritage situated in Lucknow.
+It was built in the era of Nawab Asaf-Ud-daula in the 17th century.
 The amalgamation of Mughal and Awadhi architecture gives it a beautiful structure that is praiseworthy.
 Not only locals but also international people love to visit the place to admire the historical heritage.

 This massive gate is situated between Bara Imambara and Chota Imambara.
 This place is generally very much busy all day, and during weekends most of the tourists visit.
 The streets are redeveloped as it was earlier constructed of hard brick roadways.

-Hazratganj.
-You can visit the place for many British portraits and model of residency.
+You can visit the place for many British portraits and models of residency.
 A great place to explore the British Era.

 Rumi Darwaza is the ever-walking place and you can witness the hustle-bustle every time.
 So, you can visit anytime.
 There is no entry fee for specific timing.

-By Road.
 Rumi Darwaza is well connected through roads.
-One can take a local taxi, bus or auto-rickshaw to reach there.
+One can take a local taxi, bus, or auto-rickshaw to reach there.
 The nearest bus stand is Lal Pul Bus stand towards Rumi Darwaza.

-By Rail.
 Lucknow city railway station is the nearest railway station to Rumi Darwaza.
-After deboarding, the train one has to cover another 1km to reach this historic site.
+After deboarding, train one has to cover another 1km to reach this historic site.

-By Air.
-Chaudhary Charan Singh Airport is the nearest airport to Rumi Darwaza.
+Chaudhary Charan Singh Airport, Lucknow is the nearest airport to Rumi Darwaza.
 From the airport, you have to travel another 8km to reach Rumi Darwaza.